andalenavals/momentsml/runs/great3/README.md

 This is a rather fast one.
 It runs a shape measurement (apaptive moments) on the 9 "star" stamps of each subfield of the given branch.
 We'll need this data for all subfields, but you could also start by setting `subfields = [0]` in your `config.py` to get a first idea.
 Afterwards, run it again with `subfields = range(0, 200)` (or `subfields = range(1, 200)`, as 0 is already done).
 Of course, such a split in subfields can also be done with all the other scripts.

-MegaLUT uses astropy tables to hold all catalogs.
+MomentsML uses astropy tables to hold all catalogs.
 And it saves these tables into python pickle files.
 The result of this script is such a catalog, in your workdir/subfield/obs: `star_meascat.pkl`.

 ### run_12_measobsgals.py

-This is a not-that-fast one, it measures the features on the GREAT3 galaxies (we call them "obs", for "observed", to distinguish them from MegaLUT-internal simulations).
+This is a not-that-fast one, it measures the features on the GREAT3 galaxies (we call them "obs", for "observed", to distinguish them from MomentsML-internal simulations).

 This script uses multiprocessing: before starting it, set the option `ncpu` in config.py to the number of cpus you want to use.